Matobo World Heritage MTB Challenge

 The next Challenge Dates

-THE NEXT HERITAGE RIDE WILL BE HELD
+THE NEXT HERITAGE RIDE HAS BEEN

 The Matobo Hills, Zimbabwe’s ancient landscape full of mystery and fascination is Zimbabwe’s largest World Heritage Site, in excess of 3,000 km2 and is the country’s only UNESCO Cultural Landscape Site.